Adopted in November 2018

 Section 5.
 Funding for Subordinate Entities

 Nothing shall preclude a Chapter or Interest Group from establishing a process for supplementing funds allocated by NJSPE.
-Such process shall be outside the process for billing and collecting NJSPE dues.
+Such process shall be outside the process for billing and collecting NSPE/NJSPE dues.

 Section 6.
 Authorization for Financial Accounts

 Each Chapter and Interest Group shall have the authority to maintain one or more financial accounts, one of which shall be identified as the depository for funds provided by NJSPE in accordance with an approved budget for the Subordinate Entity.